survivejs/react-book/manuscript/appendices/01_language_features.md

 }
 ```

 Perhaps the biggest advantage of the class based approach is the fact that it cuts down some complexity, especially when it comes to React lifecycle methods.
-It is important to note that class methods won't get by default, though!
+It is important to note that class methods won't get bound by default, though!
 This is why the book relies on an experimental feature known as property initializers.

 ### Classes and Modules